landlab/landlab/docs/source/development/developer_install.rst

 in the future will be a bit easier if you follow some basic recommendations for good work flow with git forks and branches.
-Even if you have a working knowledge of using git in a collaborative project, we highly recommend that you review [[this section|Developing with github and git]] of the documentation to get a sense of how to track modifications to your version of Landlab in a way that makes it easy to (a) get updates to Landlab made by the development team and other contributors and (b) contribute improvements and new features you develop back to the community.
-For information about our in-house code formatting conventions and standards, see [[here|Style-conventions]].
+Even if you have a working knowledge of using git in a collaborative project, we highly recommend that you review :ref:`this section<landlab_develop_with_git>` of the documentation to get a sense of how to track modifications to your version of Landlab in a way that makes it easy to (a) get updates to Landlab made by the development team and other contributors and (b) contribute improvements and new features you develop back to the community.
+For information about our in-house code formatting conventions and standards, see :ref:`here<style_enforcement>`.

 Troubleshooting
 ---------------